bil/licorice/docs/html/_sources/guide/tutorial.rst.txt

     cursor_vel_scale = 10

-This should initalize all the variables for our pinball tasks.
+This should initialize all the variables for our pinball tasks.

 Finally, open the pinball task parser(``$LICORICE_WORKING_PATH/pinball_task.py``) and add the following: